danielricks/autoplay/README.md

-# autoplay: An interactive fiction learning environment
+# autoplay: A learning environment for interactive fiction

-Main project files for teaching computers how to play text-based games

-Autoplay is a learning environment for creating agents that learn to play interactive fiction.
+Autoplay is a learning environment for creating agents that play text-based games.
 Supported games include Zork I-III and other z-machine interpretable files (.z5).
 These games are provided as part of this repository.

 This repository uses a modified fork of [Frotz](https://github.com/DavidGriffith/frotz), a z-machine interpreter, written by David Griffith.
 A python interface, [textplayer](https://github.com/kingjamesiv/textplayer), for Frotz is included as well, which allows games to run in parallel.